The Mending Room

 Using legislative theatre and speculative design thinking methods, Menders investigate key issues, develop ideas and test new approaches through collaborative workshops, performances, exhibitions and community conversations.
 The process encourages experimentation, dialogue and learning through doing.

-The Mending Room has the potential to tackle inequality, bridge divides, build trust, centre marginalized voices, and transform power and privilege dynamics by taking our mending experiences into formal policy making spaces with the community and make recommendations on how the us & them relationship could be more collaborative to spark and address future collective policy making issues.
+The Mending Room has the potential to tackle inequality, bridge divides, build trust, centre marginalised voices, and transform power and privilege dynamics by taking our mending experiences into formal policy making spaces with the community and make recommendations on how the us & them relationship could be more collaborative to spark and address future collective policy making issues.

 The Mending Room goes beyond consultation.
 It creates a space where lived experience actively informs policy development and contributes to wider conversations around system change and how mental health and wellbeing support can become more preventative, inclusive, community-based and responsive to the needs of young people and families.